10ten-me/visumonit/README.md

 The output will be in the folder `build`

 ### files in `src/files`
-will be copied into root directory `build`
+will be copied into root directory `build/`

 ### files in `src/js`
 will be copied into `build/scripts/`